-Section 30 (6.6.1980/407) An international application shall be deemed withdrawn as far as the designation of Finland is concerned in the cases referred to in Article 24(1)(i) and (ii) of the Patent Cooperation Treaty.
+An international application shall be deemed withdrawn as far as the designation of Finland is concerned in the cases referred to in Article 24(1)(i) and (ii) of the Patent Cooperation Treaty.

-Section 31 (10.5.1985/387) Where an applicant wishes to pursue an international application in Finland, he shall file with the Patent Authority a translation in Finnish or Swedish of the international application within 20 months of the international filing date or, where priority is claimed, of the priority date, to the extent prescribed by the Government, or a copy of the application where it is written in Finnish or Swedish.
+Where an applicant wishes to pursue an international application in Finland, he shall file with the Patent Authority a translation into Finnish or Swedish of the international application within 31 months of the international filing date or, where priority is claimed, of the priority date, to the extent prescribed by Government decree, or a copy of the application where it is written in Finnish or Swedish.
 The applicant shall pay the prescribed fee to the Patent Authority within the same period.
+(19.11.2004/990)